-- read and create the broker instance (the state object) associated with the given id - populate the state object with the configuration properties used prior to the failure - create the servers from the saved state - create the datahosts and datafile objects from the saved state - create the variables, task and jobs from the saved state - start up the manager and monitor threads associated with each compute server - recover the jobs which are already running on the grid. (re-query status and recover job outputs) - resume scheduling of jobs which are not submitted.
+- read and create the broker instance (the state object) associated with the given id - populate the state object with the configuration properties used prior to the failure - create the servers from the saved state - create the datahosts and datafile objects from the saved state - create the variables, task and jobs (in that order) from the saved state - start up the manager and monitor threads associated with each compute server - recover the jobs which are already running on the grid. (re-query status and recover job outputs) - resume scheduling of jobs which are not submitted.

-6.5 Authentication mechanisms
+5.4.5 Authentication mechanisms